-Only one domestic meter is to be supplied per property unless otherwise approved by the Director of Engineering.
+Only one domestic meter is to be supplied per property unless otherwise approved by the General Manager, Engineering.
 The only exception is duplex units where two separate domestic meters are to be provided.

-Only those meters outlined in the Standard Drawings will be considered by the Corporation of Delta, unless otherwise approved by the Director of Engineering.
+Only those meters outlined in the Standard Drawings will be considered by the City of Delta, unless otherwise approved by the General Manager, Engineering.